Portal for Women - A treasure trove of information on women ...

 Resembling a stylish little stool, the Pilates Chair is a versatile exercise machine.
 Pilates exercises are performed seated on top and pressing down on the step/pedal with feet.
 Other exercises entail lying on the floor, standing straight up, lunging forward or doing push-up like moves with the arms.
 More than 75 exercises can be performed on the Chair.
 The price of a basic Pilates Chair starts at around $700 upwards to $1200 and beyond, depending on the make and model.

-The other Pilates exercise equipments available are
+The other Pilates exercise equipment available are